zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-308_840.md

         - [x] Cloud9
       - *This course only has Portuguese as subtitle that you need, so make do with that, OG*
 - _helper-function --> `_root_processing-language-meta`
+  - ERROR: Failed to perform `dailyLanguageChangelogUpdate` due to `EVENT_NAME=InvoluntaryPassout`
+    - ERROR：No `Automatic Caffeine Dispenser`not found in this dimension
   - *Word is cheap, show me the data*
     - Consumption report
       - Energy consumption